Houdini (album)

-Houdini is the fifth studio album by the Melvins, released in 1993 on Atlantic Records.
-The album was the band's major label debut after releasing their previous albums on the independent label Boner Records.
+Houdini is the fifth studio album by American rock band Melvins, released on September 21, 1993, by Atlantic Records.
+The album was the band's major label debut after releasing their previous albums through the independent label Boner Records.

 The album features a cover of the 1974 Kiss song "Goin' Blind".
-The songs "Hooch", "Lizzy" and "Honey Bucket" were released as singles with accompanying music videos.
+The songs "Hooch", "Lizzy", and "Honey Bucket" were released as singles with accompanying music videos.
 "Night Goat" is a partial re-recording of a song the band had released as a single in 1992.
 Nirvana's Kurt Cobain is given co-production credit alongside the Melvins on six tracks, for guitar on the song "Sky Pup" and percussion on the song "Spread Eagle Beagle".

 Background and recording

+Melvins were signed, without a manager, to Atlantic Records by label president Danny Goldberg, at the enthusiastic suggestion of Kurt Cobain.
+Part of their deal ensured total creative control, with no label representatives allowed in the studio while the group recorded, and Atlantic was forbidden from sitting on or shelving their recordings if they were not satisfied with them.
+Houdini was the first of three albums they recorded for the company.
+Osborne later said that he was surprised when Atlantic gave the band complete creative freedom and did not interfere with the sessions, stating the label "let us make the record we wanted to make."
+He added that the title Houdini nodded to the idea that the band might "disappear" from Atlantic after one album, though they ultimately released two more for the label — Stoner Witch (1994) and Stag (1996).